Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **[experiment] Total Intensity** normalized protein intensity from all sequences mapping to the selected protein (from Philosopher `freequant`; if IonQuant is used, this is calculated using the Top-N algorithm)

-**[experiment] MaxLFQ Intensity** normalized protein intensity using the sequences after razor assignment calculated using the MaxLFQ method
+**[experiment] MaxLFQ Intensity** normalized protein intensity using the unique+razor sequences after razor assignment calculated using the MaxLFQ method

 **[experiment] MaxLFQ Unique Intensity** normalized protein intensity from the sequences mapping only to the selected protein calculated using the MaxLFQ method

-**[experiment] MaxLFQ Total Intensity** normalized protein intensity from all sequences mapping to the selected protein calculated using the MaxLFQ method
+**[experiment] MaxLFQ Total Intensity** normalized protein intensity from all sequences (including shared peptides) mapping to the selected protein calculated using the MaxLFQ method

 **Indistinguishable Proteins** proteins that cannot be distinguished from the selected protein given all sequences/evidence identified in the experiment